-- 356. NZ Steel's application referred to information from the US DOC investigation into corrosion-resistant steel which indicated that YPC had received numerous grants from provincial and local governments.
-NZ Steel assumed that other suppliers to New Zealand were likely to have received similar grants. - 357.
-Zong Cheng provided information on a grant it received from the provincial government. - 358.
+- 359. NZ Steel's application referred to information from the US DOC investigation into corrosion-resistant steel which indicated that YPC had received numerous grants from provincial and local governments.
+NZ Steel assumed that other suppliers to New Zealand were likely to have received similar grants. - 360.
+Zong Cheng provided information on a grant it received from the provincial government. - 361.
 Information on non-cooperating manufacturers in the current investigation indicates that they are not located in the municipalities or provinces that provided the grant programmes identified in the Australian investigation.
-It appears that in some cases the programmes considered by the Australian authorities were administered by central government agencies, and may, therefore, be available to non-cooperating manufacturers. - 359.
-At least two of the non-cooperating manufacturers appear to be located in Jiangsu Province, along with Zong Cheng, and may have benefitted from at least the same programme. - 360.
-Information obtained from financial reports from Angang and Baoshan indicates that they received government grants.
+It appears that in some cases the programmes considered by the Australian authorities were administered by central government agencies, and may, therefore, be available to non-cooperating manufacturers. - 362.
+At least two of the non-cooperating manufacturers appear to be located in Jiangsu Province, along with Zong Cheng, and may have benefitted from at least the same programme. - 363.
+Information obtained from financial reports from Angang and Baoshan indicates that they received government grants. - 364.
+In its response to the EFC Report, NZ Steel pointed to information from an EC investigation, completed on 8 June 2017, which suggested that Shougang had benefited from grant programmes.
+MBIE's comments on this suggestion are included in section B1 of Annex One.